Baby Rose

 Jasmine Rose Wilson, known professionally as Baby Rose, is an American singer.
-As of 2024, she is signed with the record label Secretly Canadian.
+As of 2026, she is signed with the record label Secretly Canadian.

 Early life

-Jasmine Rose Wilson was born in Washington, D.C., and grew up in Fayetteville, North Carolina.
-At age nine, she got a piano and started recording songs in her adolescent years.
-Her family realized her talent when she was 12, and started recording songs in the studio.
+Jasmine Rose Wilson was born in Washington, D.C., and moved to Fayetteville, North Carolina at age 11.
+She began playing the piano and recording music at age nine.

+While attending E.E.
+Smith High School in Fayetteville, North Carolina, Wilson was discovered by manager and Blackstarr Entertainment CEO Terry Flowers, who began managing her after overhearing her singing and playing piano.
+In May 2010, under the stage name Jasmine Rose, she received her first national exposure when she was featured as a Spotlight Artist on BET's 106 & Park.She moved to Atlanta to study sociology at Spelman College.

 Career

-After the release of her mixtape From Dusk 'til Dawn in 2017, Baby Rose gained attention, receiving co-signs from artists such as SZA, Kehlani, and J. Cole.
+She released her mixtape From Dusk 'til Dawn in 2017, which received co-signs from artists including SZA and Kehlani.
 In 2019, she was featured on projects like Matt Martian's The Last Party, Big K.R.I.T.'s K.R.I.T.
 Iz Here, and Dreamville's Revenge of the Dreamers III compilation.
 In 2019, she went on the Shea Butter Baby tour with Ari Lennox.

 She released her debut album To Myself on August 22, 2019, which was distributed by Human Re Sources.
-In a 2020 Harper's Bazaar feature, Baby Rose expressed that her debut album, resonates as more than just an introduction to her music but also an of embrace her individuality.
+She toured in the United States and Europe in support of the album.
 On May 31, 2020, a remix of her song "Show You" was featured on Episode 8, "Lowkey Happy", of the fourth season of HBO's Insecure.
-In September 2020, the deluxe version of the album was released by Island Records.
+She released her Golden Hour EP in July 2020.
+In September 2020, the deluxe version of To Myself was released by Island Records.
+Following the release, she was dropped by Island Records and signed to independent label Secretly Canadian.
+During the COVID-19 pandemic, she studied online at the Berklee College of Music.